-Penny's roots were set in Pueblo in 1940, age 2, when she moved from Oklahoma City.
-She's embellished her great reputation as a teacher, motivator and innovator ever since as one of the more dominant members of the Ladies Professional Golf Association (LPGA), whose tour she played professionally from 1966-73.
+Penny’s roots were set in Pueblo in 1940, age 2, when she moved from Oklahoma City.
+She’s embellished her great reputation as a teacher, motivator and innovator ever since as one of the more dominant members of the Ladies Professional Golf Association (LPGA), on whose tour she played professionally from 1966-73.

 Succinctly, Penny has gained fame as one of the most outstanding teachers of golf in the country, male or female, all the while working tirelessly for the LPGA Tournament Division as well as striving to upgrade the standards and abilities of professional golf teachers.